Kaenguru-Knobel-Kette/invisibilityEyeGlitchFix/README.md

 Open a command prompt in the folder where you cloned the repository.
 Type `npm install` to install packages.

 `npm run build` creates the dist folder.
-In the dist folder will be a built index.js JavaScript file (concatenating javascript files you required using //= require), the entire contents of your partials folder, and your module.json file.
+In the dist folder will be a built index.js JavaScript file (concatenating index.js and all javascript files in the src folder), the entire contents of your partials folder and your module.json file.

-`npm run release` creates the releases folder.
-In the releases folder will be a ZIP archive in the format noDistantLODforNPCs-v{version}.zip.
+`npm run release` creates a ZIP archive in the releases folder.
 This archive is a release archive that you can upload and share with people.
 It's set up so users can install it through zEdit's Manage Extensions window.

 `npm run test` installs the patcher in zEdit for quick testing.
 Variable `zEditPath` in gulpfile.js must be set to your zEdit installation.
 This will overwrite an already exisiting patcher with the same name!